-- To ensure an efficient and sustainable landscape management and maintenance regime through the lifetime of the development - To provide high quality and safe external environment for all users - To ensure the landscape matures in an appropriate manner to the original design intent. - To ensure the successful establishment and continued growth of the tees and planting within the landscape proposal.
+- To ensure an efficient and sustainable landscape management and maintenance regime through the lifetime of the development - To encourage and support local wildlife and increase biodiversity. - To provide high quality and safe external environment for all users - To ensure the successful establishment and continued growth of the tees and planting within the landscape proposal.